-The technological and scientific ingenuity of the Black race has been one aspect of world history that has been hidden, under-appreciated and belittled.
-The invention of the digital cellphone by a Black man named Jesse Eugene Russell is one of such hidden truths about the excellence of Black people.
+The technological and scientific ingenuity of the Black race (and men such as Jesse Eugene Russell) has been one aspect of world history that has been hidden, under-appreciated, and belittled.

 Early Life And Education Of Jesse Eugene Russell

 Jesse Eugen Russell was born in Nashville, Tennessee, Unites States of America, on April 26, 1948, to a family of 13.
 He had two sisters and eight brothers, and their parents were Charles Albert Russell and Mary Louise Russell.

 Just like many black people in America at that time, the Russell family lived in a very poor and socially deprived part of Nashville.
 Jesse Eugene Russell engaged more in athletics in his early years.
 He would later go to school, when he got an opportunity to attend a summer education program at Fisk University, in Nashville, Tennessee.

 After the summer education program, he did exceptionally well and then moved on to study electrical engineering at Tennessee State University.
 In 1972, he graduated with a Bachelor of Science Degree (BSEE) in Electrical Engineering.
 And to prove that he was a born genius, he graduated as a top honor student in the School of Engineering.

 Jesse Eugen Russell’s academic qualifications and excellence set him apart and made him the first African-American that was given a job by AT&T from a Historically Black Colleges and University (HBCUs).
 He also became the first Black person in the USA to be selected as the Eta Kappa Nu Outstanding Young Electrical Engineer of the Year in 1980.

 Jesse Eugene Russell went further in his academic achievements to obtain a Master’s degree in Electrical Engineering (MSEE), in 1973, from Stanford University, in Palo Alto, California.